 David was a British resident and domiciled in England from a UK tax perspective.
-David and his family moved to the US and he took up a position as a full-time employee of a US company based in Chicago although he may have workdays in other US states such as New York.
-David’s investments include his family home in the UK which will be rented out worth £1.5m, a SIPP work £300k, ISAs invested in a number of UK Unit Trusts, and cash in various bank accounts.
+David and his family moved to the US and he took up a position as a full-time employee of a US company based in Chicago, although he may have workdays in other US states such as New York.
+David’s investments include his family home in the UK worth £1.5m (which will be rented out), a Self-Invested Personal Pension (SIPP) worth £300k, ISAs invested in a number of UK Unit Trusts, and cash in various bank accounts.

 We advised David on his UK and US residency status.
 On the basis that he was leaving the UK in June for full time work abroad, we split the tax year into a period of residence and then non-residence from June.

 We advised David that this was under the condition that his visits back to the UK should be no more than 90 days per year based on his various ties to the UK.
 We also advised David about the temporary non residence rules should he return to the UK within 5 years.
 Other areas of advice included what would happen if he decided to sell his UK home while in the US.
 Unfortunately, it would be better to sell his UK home when not US resident as the exemption available in the US on the sale of your main home is only up to $250k per person.